Join me to write one of your mini memoirs.

 At the end of our time together writing, each participant will have the option of scheduling a private conversation to discuss your work, via phone or Skype (or in person, if you prefer).

-During the four weeks of the group, the prompts will be on Mondays, Wednesday & Fridays, to allow for ample time to reflect, write, read, and comment on each other’s work.
+Prompts will be on Mondays, Wednesday & Fridays, to allow for ample time to reflect, write, read, and comment on each other’s work.

 Limited to 12 participants